Score-Regularized Joint Sampling with Importance Weights for Flow Matching

 \subsection{Experiments on Image Inpainting}

 We additionally evaluate performance on image inpainting, which is more constrained than text-to-image, to test whether improvements persist.
-We use FLUX.1-Fill-dev~\cite{DBLP:journals/corr/abs-2506-15742}.
-We select 10 square, high-quality images from the Open Images Dataset V7~\cite{DBLP:journals/ijcv/KuznetsovaRAUKP20} and apply a mask with four squares to inpaint.
-For each image, we generate $|S_\text{IID}|\!=\!1000$ inpaintings and evaluate $|S_\text{Rep}|\!=\!10$ jointly sampled inpaintings (100 repetitions).
-The representation error (\cref{eq:representation_error}) is computed over average latent features \emph{within the masked regions}.
+We use FLUX.1-Fill-dev~\citep{labs2025flux1kontextflowmatching,flux2024}.
+We select 10 square, high-quality images from the test split of the Open Images Dataset V7~\citep{DBLP:journals/ijcv/KuznetsovaRAUKP20} and apply a mask with four squares to inpaint.
+For each image, we generate $|S_\text{IID}|\!=\!1{,}000$ inpaintings and evaluate $|S_\text{Rep}|\!=\!10$ jointly sampled inpaintings (100 repetitions).
+The coverage radius (Eq.~(\ref{eq:representation_error})) is computed over average latent features \emph{within the masked regions}.

-Table~\ref{tab:inpainting} shows that diversity terms reduce representation error for most inputs and improve the mean across images relative to IID.
-Similar to text-to-image generation, adding SR further improves all cases, indicating that maintaining on-manifold quality increases sample efficiency.
-Qualitative results are shown in \cref{fig:inpainting}.
+Table~\ref{tab:inpainting} shows that diversity terms improve the mean coverage radius across images relative to IID.
+Similar to text-to-image generation, adding SR improves the mean coverage radius for every method, though SR-hard can regress on a few inputs (\eg, $T_1$ and $T_6$), indicating that maintaining on-manifold quality increases sample efficiency.
+Qualitative results are shown in Figure~\ref{fig:inpainting}.